Howard G. Funkhouser: A note on a tenth century graph, 1936

-In the 1936 article, entitled "A note on a tenth century graph," Funkhouser explained, that one particular 10th century graph could be considered to be the earliest graphical display.
+In the 1936 article "A Note on a Tenth Century Graph," Funkhouser explained that one particular 10th-century graph could be considered to be the earliest graphical display.
 In his words:

 The graph given here in facsimile is of significance in the history of graphic methods in that it appears to be the oldest extant example of an attempt to represent changeable values graphically which in appearance closely resembles modem practice.
 The distinguishing feature is the use of a grid as a background for the drawing of the curves.
 The graph dates from the tenth, possibly eleventh century, and forms a part of a manuscript discovered by Sigmund Günther in 1877.

 Furthermore, he explained that the "graph apparently was meant to represent a plot of the inclinations of the planetary orbits as a function of the time.
 For this purpose the zone of the zodiac was represented on a plane with a horizontal line divided into thirty parts as the time or longitudinal axis."

 Edward Tufte (1983) recalled, that Funkhouser made a critical note about this early time-series chart, that "the astronomical content is confused and there are difficulties in reconciling the graph and its accompanying text with the actual movements of the planets.
 Particularly disconcerting is the wavy path ascribed to the sun."

 Historical development of the graphical representation of statistical data, 1937

-Funkhouser's 1937 thesis, entitled "Historical development of the graphical representation of statistical data" is considered to be the first modern overview of the origins and development of statistical graphics.
+Funkhouser's 1937 thesis, Historical Development of the Graphical Representation of Statistical Data, is considered the first modern overview of the origins and development of statistical graphics.
 One of the motives to start this work was the growing use of graphic methods in his days, as Funkhouser explained:

 There has developed a widespread use of graphs so extensive... that one might say that the graphic method is rapidly becoming a universal language.
 There are many indications of such a tendency.
 Statistical graphs appear in all types of periodicals, they are extensively used in advertising, their construction and use are taught in the classroom, experiments have been conducted and others children can understand and read certain types."

 In his paper Funkhouser highlighted several milestones in the historical development of the graphical representation of statistical data: